rranshous/darkhall/README.md

 Your goal is simple but terrifying: **find the yellow prize room** while **avoiding the blue monster**.

-- You can only see what your flashlight illuminates
+- **Triple Lighting System**: Directional flashlight, ambient player glow, and fading footprint trails
+- **Footprint Navigation**: See where you've been with light trails that fade over 15 seconds
+- **Realistic Line-of-Sight**: Light is blocked by walls - no cheating through solid barriers
 - The monster's **glowing red eyes are always visible**, even in darkness
 - Your flashlight slows the monster when it's caught in the beam
-- The monster uses intelligent pathfinding to hunt you
+- **Fair Challenge**: Large mazes with multiple paths prevent unavoidable encounters
-- Each maze is procedurally generated with guaranteed paths
+- Each maze is procedurally generated with guaranteed escape routes

 ## 🛠️ Development